Read Data into Tableau

 Click on Open to read the data table into Tableau.
 The Excel worksheet is named d, which is the name of the data table adopted by Tableau.

-The data table is then automatically displayed in the Data Source window pane, which can be manually access by the tab of the same name in the lower-left corner of the Tableau window.
+The data table is then automatically displayed in the Data Source window pane, which can be manually accessed by the tab of the same name in the lower-left corner of the Tableau window.

 Reference for a variable in the terminology of relational database, adopted also by Tableau .

 The variables, or fields, are listed first.
-Following, the beginning rows of the data table are listed, shown in Figure 3.
+The following are the first rows of the data table, shown in Figure 3.

 Figure 3: Data display in the Data Source tab.